Advice to Would-Be Home Sellers on Dual Agency: “Don’t”

 Why is that promise such a big deal for would-be Sellers?

-Because otherwise, you have no assurance that your Realtor won’t also be negotiating against you, in their capacity representing your Buyer.
+Because otherwise, you have no assurance that your agent won’t also be negotiating against you, in their capacity representing your Buyer.

 I don’t know about other agents, but I don’t know how to negotiate against myself.